-Rutherford had made the startling discovery that while most of the atom is empty space, at the core is a small but solid nucleus.
+Rutherford was astonished.
+“It was quite the most incredible event that has ever happened to me in my life.
+It was almost as incredible as if you fired a 15-inch shell at a piece of tissue paper and it came back and hit you.”
+He had made the startling discovery that while most of the atom is empty space, at the core is a small but solid nucleus.
 Nearly all its mass is located in this positively-charged central nucleus, 10,000 times smaller than the atom itself.
-One of Rutherford’s colleagues, the Dane Niels Bohr, was the first to describe this as the “solar system” model of the atom: a nucleus like a sun at the centre around which considerably smaller “planet” particles (we now call electrons) orbit.
+One of Rutherford’s colleagues, the Dane Niels Bohr, was the first to describe this as the “solar system” model of the atom: a nucleus like a sun at the centre, around which considerably smaller “planet” particles, which we now call electrons, orbit.
 That’s the ingenuity of nature – that the smallest fundamental particle, the atom, is modelled on the biggest local structure, the solar system.

 Ernest Rutherford splits the atom